Welcome to the Los Altos Chapter, NSDAR

 Any content you add to this page should go below the highlighted paragraphs you are reading.
 The paragraphs you are reading will not appear in the actual web page.
 Do not use the Heading 6 style for your content.

 The Los Altos Chapter, National Society Daughters of the American Revolution (NSDAR or DAR), has been actively involved in serving our community since February 1950.
 Our chapter is active in the larger Los Altos community, with monthly meetings and opportunities to get involved in projects and community service.
 Our members connect in friendship and service, logging hundreds of hours of volunteer time in the community.
+We welcome visitors to our monthly meetings, and extend a warm welcome to Daughters from other chapters to join us at one of our meetings or events.
+The public is welcome to attend our monthly program, which begin approximately at noon.
+And--we especially welcome prospective members! email us to inquire about membership.

 Read about our chapter's activities and projects and view the calendar of upcoming events.

-• Information on how to enter the contest will be posted in August.
+Information on the 2026-27 contest will be available in August, 2026.

-To learn about the winners of the 2024 American History Contest and view the winning videos, please see this link.
+To learn about the winners of the 2024 American History Video Contest and view the winning videos, please see this link.

 Patriots of the American Revolution DAR Essay Contest for 9th - 12th graders